Last updated: 15 May 2024

 Saint Vincent and the Grenadines criminalises same-sex sexual activity between men and between women.
 Sentences include a maximum penalty of ten years’ imprisonment.

-Barbados criminalises same-sex sexual activity between men and between women.
-Sentences include a maximum penalty of life imprisonment.
+Jamaica criminalises same-sex sexual activity between men.
+Sentences include a maximum penalty of ten years’ imprisonment with hard labour.

 Local Organisations